 Information about Academic Probation and Disqualification

-All probationary students are required to receive academic advising no later than the second week of the following semester.
-Students shall be removed from academic probation once they have received such advising and both the cumulative GPA in all college work attempted and the cumulative GPA average at CI are at least 2.0 or higher.
+All probationary students are required to receive academic advising no later than the end of the third week of the following semester.
+Students shall be removed from academic probation once they have received such advising and both the cumulative GPA in all college work attempted and the cumulative GPA average at CSU Channel Islands are at least 2.0.

 An undergraduate student on academic probation will be academically disqualified when the student’s GPA in all units attempted or in all units attempted at CI falls below the following: as a freshman, 1.50; as a sophomore, 1.70; as a junior,1.85; as a senior, 1.95.
 Students’ records will be evaluated for disqualification at the end of each semester.
 Students cannot be placed on probation for the first time at CI and be disqualified in the same semester.
 However, students who have previously been on probation at CI and fall below the GPA listed above will be academically disqualified, even if the probation and disqualification semesters are non-consecutive.